projectara/greybus-spec/source/bridged_phy.rst

     and I2S Bundles used for the I2S Management Connections.

-When multiple I2S Data Connections are used in an audio stream, the AP Module must ensure that the selected configuration satisfies the constraints of all the I2S Bundles, intermediate modules, and non-|unipro| devices involved.
+When multiple I2S Data Connections are used in an audio stream, the AP Module shall ensure that the selected configuration satisfies the constraints of all the I2S Bundles, intermediate modules, and non-|unipro| devices involved.